Best Cinnamon Rolls Recipe (Better than Cinnabon)

 During this rise, preheat the oven to 350 degrees F so the oven is ready to go once the dough has risen (which takes between 30 and 60 minutes).
 After they have risen, they should look like the photo below.

-After the rolls have doubled in size, it’s time to put them in that oven and bake!
+After the rolls have doubled in size, it’s time to put them in that oven and bake.
 Something important to note is that this cinnamon rolls recipe will rise more in the oven.
-So do not be surprised if you see the rolls start to puff up even more as they bake, that is normal and good.
+So do not be surprised if you see the rolls start to puff up even more as they bake.

-Bake this homemade cinnamon roll recipe for 18-20 minutes.
-You will know the rolls are done when…
+Bake them for 20-25 minutes.
+You will know the rolls are done when:

 - they are golden brown on top